Johnny Craig: Later career

 Evanier wrote that Goodwin, by now writing for Marvel, said that, "Every so often, we'd try having him pencil an Iron Man or something, but it never worked out.
 He couldn't draw superheroes the way they wanted, and he couldn't hit the deadlines of a monthly book".
 After penciling and inking Iron Man #2 and a supernatural story in Tower of Shadows #1, heavily retouched by John Romita Sr., Craig became primarily an inker.
 He did however complete Iron Man #2–4, 14, 24 and 25, the latter inked by Sam Grainger.

 By the early 1980s, Craig stopped drawing for comics and was semi-retired until his death in 2001.
 He did do many paintings of the Vault-Keeper, Drusilla and other E.C. horror themes, for private commissions, E.C. fanzines and other publications, and these works showed excellent technique in oils.
 His last known residences were Camp Hill, Pennsylvania, and Shiremanstown, Pennsylvania.

 Awards

-Craig was posthumously inducted into the Will Eisner Hall of Fame on July 15, 2005, at Comic-Con International.
+Craig was posthumously inducted into the Will Eisner Hall of Fame on July 15, 2005, at San Diego Comic-Con.